Jurisdiction Intelligence Report

 Key Trends & Insights

-Based on the limited dataset of two tracked Personal Injury cases in Delaware, outcomes ranged from $275K to $425K with a median and mean of $350K, suggesting a relatively consistent valuation band for motor vehicle collision cases in this jurisdiction.
-The higher verdict in the Rehoboth Beach red-light T-bone case ($425K, 2024) compared to the I-95 rear-end collision ($275K, 2023) indicates that intersection negligence with clear liability may command stronger jury sympathy and higher awards than highway rear-end scenarios.
-Delaware's modified comparative fault threshold of 51% and the absence of a non-economic damages cap provide plaintiffs with meaningful leverage, though the small sample size warrants caution when extrapolating broader trends.
+Based on the limited dataset of two tracked Personal Injury verdicts/settlements in Delaware, outcomes range from $275K to $425K with a median and mean of $350K, suggesting moderate consistency in valuations for collision-based cases.
+The higher award in the 2024 Rehoboth Beach red light T-bone case ($425K) compared to the 2023 I-95 rear-end collision ($275K) may reflect differences in impact severity, liability clarity, and injury complexity, as intersection T-bone collisions typically carry stronger negligence narratives.
+Delaware's modified comparative fault threshold of 51% and absence of a general non-economic damages cap provide plaintiffs meaningful recovery potential, though the dataset is too small to draw definitive trend conclusions and should be interpreted with caution.

 Notable Cases